Bombay to Bangkok

 Bombay to Bangkok is a 2008 Indian Hindi comedy film written and directed by Nagesh Kukunoor, starring Shreyas Talpade and Lena Christensen.
 The film is produced by Elahe Hiptoola, and Rahul Puri.

 Plot

-Shankar, a chef, in desperate need of money, steals from the local don and escapes by tagging along with a team of doctors heading for relief work to Bangkok.
+Shankar, a chef in desperate need of money, steals from the local don and escapes by tagging along with a team of doctors heading for relief work in Bangkok.
 Unfortunately, he loses the all-important money bag in the chaos.

 In Bangkok, his world turns upside down at a massage parlour where he bumps into Jasmine.
-The hitch is, she is all Thai and he can't converse with her at all.
+The hitch is, she is all Thai, and he can't converse with her at all.
 A ray of hope comes his way the next day when Jasmine turns up desperately in need of a doctor.

 Shankar, posing as a doctor along with his Sikh buddy Rachinder, jumps into this whirlpool, while Jasmine soon gets pulled into his bumbling adventures while running away from the don and his son, Jamal.